'The Hike' - Chapter Four - We Start Missing People Right After They're Really Gone

 The rain never let me take a photo, this one is from another day...

-Finally, we stepped on the grounds of the hut, finding there all that we needed.
-Murgash hut was a big building that looked terrible, but at this point of my journey, anything with a roof and food in it is more than I could wish for.
+Finally, we stepped onto the grounds of the hut, finding there all that we needed.
+Murgash hut was a big building that looked terrible, but at this point of my journey, anything with a roof and food in it was more than I could wish for.
 I ate like never before.
-Even though I was abusing drugs and in normal conditions like living in the city, I could go without food for a lot of time, here, the starvation to taste something home-cooked was stronger than anything else.
+Even though I was abusing drugs, and normally — in the city — I could go without food for long stretches, here the starvation to taste something home-cooked was stronger than anything else.
 Whenever there was a cake in the huts, I ate cake.

 Night 4: